VoineaguLabUNSW/gwp/docs/index.md

 ## Reproducibility

 Nextflow on Katana is configured to use Singularity containers.
-This means that when you specify an exact version of a pipeline that utilizes containers, identical builds of each software will be used.
+This means that when you specify an exact version of a pipeline that utilises containers, identical builds of each software will be used.